Net Worth

 Career

-He started his journey as an average guy trying to make it big in Hollywood and has over 2 million YouTube subscribers.
-Like Arnold Schwarzenegger, Bradley began his fitness journey as a teenager, training in a gym, developing physical strength, and learning about nutrition early on.
-Experts in the fitness field guided him during his early training, and using his valuable insights and skills, he decided to launch his own business.
+He started out as an average guy trying to make it big in Hollywood and now has over 2 million YouTube subscribers.
+Like Arnold Schwarzenegger, Bradley began his fitness journey as a teenager, training at the gym, building strength, and learning about nutrition early on.
+Experts in the fitness field guided him during his early training, and, drawing on their valuable insights and skills, he decided to launch his own business.

 Launching BMFit

 In January 2006, he founded BMFit and, four years later, launched the BME Fitness Program, a comprehensive training routine and nutritional guide.
-He helps people achieve a balance between fitness and healthy living, and to this end, Bradley is also the founder of Zoo Culture Gym.
+He helps people achieve a balance between fitness and healthy living; to that end, Bradley is also the founder of Zoo Culture Gym.
 Origin Supplements and BMFIT Gear, two companies that support his bodybuilding goals, complement his popular and profitable gym business.

 To support his fitness and bodybuilding goals, he launched his own YouTube channel in 2014 and began posting workout content.
 His channel features more than 886 videos and has accumulated over 355 million views, with links to his coaching business and supplements.
 The channel offers beginner routines, bench press exercises, and various challenges, catering to different fitness levels and goals.